-Results analyzing the effect of SIL exposure on voting outcomes are reported in columns 5 and 6 in Table 3.
-Panel A presents the main coefficients that result from estimating Equation 2.
+Results analyzing voting outcomes are reported in columns 5 and 6 in Table 3.
 Results in column 5 indicate that in municipalities with higher exposure to SIL the vote share obtained by far-right candidates is higher.
-Specifically, a 1 p.p. increase in SIL exposure led to a 0.02 p.p. increase in the share of votes obtained by far-right candidates.
-Results in column 6 of Table 3 suggest that candidates associated with Evangelical affiliations also obtained a higher vote share.
-Specifically, an increase in 1 p.p. of the population subject to the influence of SIL exposure led to a 0.1 p.p. increase in the share of votes obtained by candidates associated with Evangelical congregations.
-Panel B of Table 3 presents the variation in the voting outcomes generated by the Predicted SIL exposure constructed with the language distance.
+Specifically, two standard deviation increase in SIL exposure led to a 0.4 p.p. increase in the share of votes obtained by far-right candidates.
+Results in column 6 of Table 3 suggest that candidates associated with evangelical affiliations also obtained a higher vote share.
+Specifically, a two standard deviation increase in SIL exposure led to a 2.0 p.p. increase in the share of votes obtained by candidates associated with evangelical congregations.